precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-moving-or-changing-meshes.md

 ## Mapping inside adapter

-In some cases, the mesh of a participant may fluctuate extremely between timestep, common for Discrete Element Methods.
-It may also be unclear, where exactly sampling points are needed for following timestep.
+In some cases, the mesh of a participant may fluctuate extremely between timestep or it may be unclear, where exactly sampling points are needed for following timesteps.
+This is common for Discrete Element Methods, where particle centers are often points of interest.
+Directly representing them as vertices in a preCICE mesh would lead to strongly fluctuating meshes.

+Another common method are overset meshes, which require moving meshes in addition to advanced mapping logic in the adapter.

 For such cases, it may be the best way forward to [directly access the mesh](couple-your-code-direct-access) of the remote participant.
 After defining a region of interest and initializing the participant, the adapter can receive vertex coordinates and ids included in said region.